 Participants are exposed to the latest insights from world-leading experts and have the opportunity to develop a strong network of professionals.

-The Summer Academy consists of approximately 55 lecture hours, roundtable discussions, group work, teambuilding activities, and social events.
+The Summer Academy consists of lectures, roundtable discussions, teambuilding activities, and social events.

 - Enforcement / Prevention